taysatte/grind75/problems/merge_two/merge_two.md

 # Explanation

-This problem requires some basica fundamental knowledge of how linked list nodes are constructed and how linked lists work in general.
+This problem requires some basics fundamental knowledge of how linked list nodes are constructed and how linked lists work in general.
 The approach is pretty straight-forward:
 <ul>
   <li>Create a dummy head node to create a new sorted linked list
    <li>Start with a pointer at the head of each list